jmarcellusc/Google-Earth-Engine/README.md

  	- NOTE: Requires Minor updates to App
   		- Format Subpanel

-- [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/topographic-inspector)  **Topographic Terrain Inspection Tool**: from the Tagee repository allowing to  produce derivatives of elevation models, here the application takes in GLO30[3] from the ESA Copernicus system, the FABDEM (Forest and Buildings Removed GLO30)[3], or the USGS 3DEP[4] Model.[2](https://github.com/zecojls/tagee)
+- [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/topographic-inspector)  **Topographic Terrain Inspection Tool**: from the Tagee repository allowing to  produce derivatives of elevation models, here the application takes in GLO30 [3] from the ESA Copernicus system, the FABDEM (Forest and Buildings Removed GLO30) [3], or the USGS 3DEP [4] Model.
 	- Author's [Github](https://github.com/zecojls/tagee)
  	- European Space Agency's Copernicus Programme
   	- NOTE: Requires major update to the App